 Eagle Creek Park

-As the largest park in Indianapolis, Eagle Creek Park offers 3,900 acres property for water and land activities.
-Find over 16 miles of hiking trails, a 36-hole golf course, a summertime concert series on Wednesday evenings and even a dog park.
-For visitors wanting to get out on the water, rent a paddleboard, canoe, kayak, petal boat or rowboat.
+As the largest park in Indianapolis, Eagle Creek Park offers 3,900 acres for water and land activities.
+Visitors can find over 16 miles of hiking trails, a 36-hole golf course, a summertime concert series on Wednesday evenings and even a dog park.
+For visitors wanting to get out on the water, rent a paddleboard, canoe, kayak, pedal boat or rowboat.

 Garfield Park Conservatory and Sunken Garden